eric-zheng/eric-zheng/README.md

 # Eric Zheng's Profile

-I'm currently a Software Engineer interesting in Distributed Systems, Computer Architecture, and Machine Learning.
+I'm currently a Software Engineer at Intel interesting in Distributed Systems, Computer Architecture, and Machine Learning.
 I have domain expertise on Machine Learning and Blockchain.
 I code in C++, Python, and Rust.

 ## Highlighted Projects